What to do about hyperpigmentation?

 There are different types of hyperpigmentation with different causes.

-Pigment spots caused by sun
+Pigment spots due to sun

 Post-inflammatory hyperpigmentation (PIH)